ozen-m/SPT-BatteriesNotIncluded/README.md

 In the `config.jsonc` file:
 - `globalDrainMultiplier` - A global drain multiplier applied.
 A higher value results in a faster drain.
 Default is `1.0`
 - `minGameRuntime` - Minimum game runtime for devices in seconds.
 This is equivalent to real 1 hour runtime.
 Default is `900 seconds (15 minutes)`
-- `maxGameRuntime` - Minimum game runtime for devices in seconds.
+- `maxGameRuntime` - Maximum game runtime for devices in seconds.
 This is equivalent to real 100,000 hours runtime.
 Default is `9,000 seconds (2.5 hours)`
 - `botBatteries` - Adjust battery charge spawned for bots.
 Default for PMCs min: `50`; max: `100`, Scavs min: `20`; max: `60`
+- `siccContainerBatteries` - Allow batteries in the SICC Case if enabled.
+Default is `true`.
 - `debugLogs` - Enable debug logging.
 Default is `false`.
 - `saveSightsState` - Ability to save sights toggle state.
 Default is `false`, sights are automatically turned on when spawning. **_WARNING_**: _Currently breaks icons for NVGs/Thermal goggles, and will require clearing of temp files through the launcher when changed_

 In the `customDevices.jsonc` file:
 - This file is used for adding device properties for custom items from mods - Specifies which battery a device uses, with how many batteries are needed to operate, and the battery life of the device in hours.
-See file itself for examples
+See _file itself_ for examples

 #### Client Side
 In the BepInEx configuration manager (<kbd>F12</kbd>)